November 17th 2017

-How to get glowing skin: the 10 best radiance-boosting beauty tips
+How to get glowing skin: 10 radiance-boosting beauty tips from a celebrity MUA

 When it comes to glowing skin, what are the secrets to creating a luminous, healthy looking complexion?

 Having worked his magic on everyone from Adele to Daisy Lowe, Elle Macpherson to Amber Heard, we asked renowned makeup artist Michael Ashton for his tried and tested roadmap to radiance.
 With a few of our favourites thrown in for good measure too, let this guide for glowing skin help light the way for making skin look lit from within...

 1. Use a pre-makeup application of face serum

 “Skincare is key when it comes to achieving a healthy dewy finish, so makeup and skin serums are the fastest and most effective way to improve skin texture,” explains Michael.
 “My go-to serum when working with clients before the red carpet is Erno Laszlo Phormula 3-9 Repair Serum, £235, which instantly plumps and refines skin texture and is a tiny bit reflective to give a polished and glowing finish to the skin.”

 We’re also big fans of Kiehl’s Daily Reviving Concentrate, £38 - a daily wake-up-call for fatigued and tired-looking skin.
 A lightweight golden elixir of ginger root essential oils, tamanu and sunflower seed botanical oils, it helps protect skin against environmental nasties as well as strengthening the skin barrier too.